Jerro12/codeflix-movie/README.md

 ### 👤 User Experience

 - **Multi-Profile System:** Users can create up to 5 profiles per account (including Kids mode) with independent watch history and lists.
-- **Smart Subscription:** Tiered subscription plans (Basic, Premium) with seamless Midtrans payment integration.
+- **Smart Recommendations:** Integrated with TMDB API to fetch similar movies and personalized content suggestions.
 - **Interactive Player:** Custom video player with resume capability, "Continue Watching", and progress tracking.
 - **Watchlist:** Personal "My List" for saving movies and series.
 - **Responsive Design:** Fully responsive UI built with Tailwind CSS and Alpine.js for a fluid mobile and desktop experience.